haktan313/HStatsManager/README.md

         On Damage Taken: Trigger responses when the character takes damage.
         On Death: Automatically handle character death events with customizable functionality.

-- **Custom Stat Creation**: Beyond the predefined health stat, you can create unlimited custom stats tailored to your game's needs, such as stamina, mana, or other unique stats.
+- **Custom Stat Creation**: Beyond the predefined health stat, you can create unlimited custom statistics according to the needs of your game, such as stamina, mana, or other unique stats.

 - **BaseStat Widget Integration**: